SCTAN-Msia/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###The following files are available for the train and test data.
 Their descriptions are equivalent.
 1.	'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 2.	'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
      Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and  'total_acc_z_train.txt' files for the Y and Z axis.
 3.	'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 4.	'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ###Notes:
 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 __**For more information about this dataset contact: activityrecognition@smartlab.ws**__